 What are some retirement risks that people often underestimate, or forget about?
 What action steps can people take to deal with this risk?
 What else should people be on the lookout for?
 Any other underestimated retirement risks?
 What can be done about this risk?
-Watch Szarka Financial’s CEO Alex Menassa, CFP®, ChFC®, discuss these issues with Fox 8 News Anchors Roosevelt Leftwich and Autumn Ziemba.
+Watch Szarka Financial’s Senior Financial Advisor Alex Menassa, MT, CPA, JD, discuss these issues with Fox 8 News Anchors Roosevelt Leftwich and Autumn Ziemba.

 What the next move for the stock market?
 What are the current issues and driving forces related to the stock market?
 We’ve seen the stock market relatively flat for the last six weeks, where might it be heading now?
 What are the next steps that investors should be looking at doing?
 Watch Szarka Financial’s CEO Les Szarka, CFP®, ChFC®, discuss these issues with Fox 8 News Anchors Stefani Schaefer and Gabe Spiegel.